Disclaimer: This post may contain affiliate links. If you make a purchase through them, we may earn a commission at no extra cost to you.

 The March 2024 deadline for compliance led many PPC marketers to scramble to ensure the Consent Mode was properly configured.

-Unfortunately, a significant number of advertisers have not yet adopted Consent Mode, putting their accounts at risk of penalties.
+Unfortunately, a significant number of advertisers have not yet adopted it, putting their accounts at risk of penalties.

 Should I Enable Google Consent Mode?

-Implementing Consent Mode is essential, particularly as data privacy regulations continue to evolve.
+Implementing Google Consent Mode is essential for maintaining data measurement as data privacy regulations continue to evolve.
 Here’s why it’s important and the potential consequences of getting it wrong.

 Privacy Compliance and Potential Fines